urbancamo/urbancamo.github.io/adif-transformer.md

 ### The Propagation Model

-This is a very simple model designed to map both HF and VHF/UHF contacts, and takes into account both `SKYWAVE`, `GROUNDWAVE` and `SPORADIC_E` propagation modes.
+This is a very simple model designed to map both HF and VHF/UHF contacts.
+I supports predicting `SKYWAVE`, `GROUNDWAVE` and `SPORADIC_E` propagation modes.
+You can specify `TROPOSPHERIC_DUCTING` for contacts identified as using this propagation.

 For HF it is assumed that the ionospheric reflection height is 350 km, and the radiation angle of the antenna is 6 degrees.
 This represents an antenna with a low radiation angle, such as a vertical.
 Six degrees is the lowest angle of propagation that ensure the signal doesn't bisect the surface of the earth as it rises from the originating station.